BattModels/BattModels.github.io/_projects/methods.md

   - Crystal structure search/prediction: [CALYPSO](http://www.calypso.cn)
   - Bayesian optimization with [Dragonfly](https://dragonfly-opt.readthedocs.io/en/master/)
-  - Nearly all of the above rely on high-performance computing resources on the shared College of Engineering Cluster mananged by our group, Arjuna, as well as at national leadership computing facilities such as NERSC
+  - Nearly all of the above rely on high-performance computing resources on the shared College of Engineering Cluster mananged by our group, Arjuna, as well as at national leadership computing facilities such as NERSC and XSEDE